symbol/symbol-docs/source/cli/overview.rst

 Overview
 ########

-The NEM2 Command Line Interface (CLI) is a unified tool to interact with the NEM blockchain.
+The NEM2 Command Line Interface is a unified tool to interact with the NEM blockchain.

 This tool will enable you to perform the most common used actions to interact with the blockchain.

-NEM2-CLI is an open source tool built on top of the :doc:`NEM2-SDK<../sdk/overview>` Typescript.
+**NEM2-CLI** is an open source tool built on top of the :doc:`NEM2-SDK<../sdk/overview>` Typescript.
 Use it in your favorite terminal program.

 *******
 Example